 Many CIOs at UVA play a central role in promoting greater spaces and resources for minority students at UVA.
 The purpose of this spotlight is to give these CIOs that operate for the benefit of minority communities on grounds another platform to be heard and acknowledged.
 The hope is that this spotlight can encourage recognition and involvement by the student body, particularly going forward into the 2015/2016 academic year.
 Iris is inspired by the devotion, spirit, and the goals of these CIOs and wants to give credit to these groups accordingly.

 Middle Eastern Leadership Council (MELC)

+Chatting with Adrianna Taweel What is your position in the organization and what does your role entail?
 I am the president of MELC.
 MELC is a unique organization because we act as the umbrella organization for other Middle Eastern groups on grounds.
 That being said, as president, my job entails communicating between the organization, planning events, and working with a stellar executive board to host our annual Middle Eastern Cultural Month in the spring!